falko-org/Falko/PULL_REQUEST_TEMPLATE.md

-## Mudanças Propostas
+## Proposed Changes

-Descreva brevemente as mudanças feitas.
-Tenha certeza que linkou o pull request à uma issue existente.

-## Tipo de Mudança
+Briefly describe your changes.
+Make sure you mentioned the related issue (use a hyperlink :D).

+## Type of Changes

-Que tipo de mudanças este Pull Request introduz ao Falko?
+What type of change this Pull Request brings to Falko?
-_Marque um `x` ao que se aplicar_
+_Put an `x` in the boxes that apply_

-- [ ] Conserto de Bug
+- [ ] Bugfix
-- [ ] Nova Feature
+- [ ] New Feature

 ## Checklist

-_Marque um `x` ao que se aplicar.
-Se você não tiver certeza sobre algum dos tópicos, não hesite em perguntar.
-Estamos aqui para ajudar!_

-- [ ] O nome do pull request deve ser auto-explicativo e deve estar em português.
+_Put an `x` in the boxes that apply.
+If you're confused about any of the following topics, ask us.
+We're here to help you!_

-- [ ] Os commits seguem a [política de commits do repositório](https://github.com/fga-gpp-mds/Falko-2017.2-BackEnd/wiki/Plano-de-Gerenciamento-de-Configura%C3%A7%C3%A3o-de-Software#41---pol%C3%ADtica-de-commits).
+- [ ] This Pull Request has a significant name.
-- [ ] Não há erros de linter.
+- [ ] The commits follow the [[commits policy]].
-- [ ] A build está passando (testes, code climate e codacy).
+- [ ] The build is okay (tests, code climate).
-- [ ] O pull request está linkado à uma issue existente.
+- [ ] This Pull Request mention a related issue.

 ## Screenshots
-Se  possível, incluir screenshots das modificações  feitas.
+If necessary, use screenshots to show us your changes.

-## Outros Comentários
+## Further Comments
-Se for uma mudança relativamente grande/complexa e você tiver algum comentário/pergunta a fazer, explicação de sua escolha da sua solução ou qualquer coisa que ache relevante, não hesite em compartilhar.
+If you have something more to tell us (questions, explanations, etc) write them down here.
+We'll answer you as soon as we can.